Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 When evaluating NHI management solutions, several key features can help secure your infrastructure.
 A robust solution should offer automated lifecycle management.
 This includes provisioning, rotation, and decommissioning of NHIs, which is essential for handling the sheer volume of these identities.
 Granular access controls, adhering to the principle of least privilege (PoLP), ensure NHIs only have the necessary access to perform their tasks.

 Continuous monitoring and auditing are also vital for detecting anomalies and potential security breaches.
-Look for solutions offering secrets management to secure API keys, tokens, and certificates.
+Look for solutions offering secrets management to secure api keys, tokens, and certificates.
+Secrets management is so critical for NHIs because secrets (like api keys) are the primary authentication mechanism for many NHIs, and their compromise can lead to significant breaches.
 Holistic contextual visibility into NHI usage patterns provides insights into dependencies and relationships within your ecosystem.
 Finally, ensure the solution offers seamless integration capabilities with your existing security tools and cloud platforms.

-As the OWASP Non-Human Identity (NHI) Top 10 project notes, securing NHIs is as crucial as protecting human user accounts.
+As the OWASP Non-Human Identity (NHI) Top 10 project, which identifies and categorizes the most critical security risks associated with NHIs, notes, securing NHIs is as crucial as protecting human user accounts.

 According to the CSA NHI Report, 26% of organizations need management of secrets lifecycle as the most important capability of an NHI tool.